nolanlawson/dotjs-2016/readme.md

 --

 - Bing crawls web sites
-- Any sites with an App Manifest are ingested into Windows Store
+- Sites with a manifest go into the Windows Store
-- Webpps in the store are true apps
+- These webapps are _real_ apps
-- Site owners can "claim" their sites

 ???

+Well, our plan is for Bing to crawl web sites, and automatically convert any sites with a Web App Manifest into a PWA, which is then ingested into the Windows Store.
+And these will be true apps – you can Alt-Tab them, you can save it to your desktop, you can uninstall them, they have their own storage, etc.

-(read slide) So essentially, Progressive Web Apps on Windows will really look and feel like native apps.
-You can Alt-Tab to switch between apps, you can launch them from the app bar.
+So essentially, Progressive Web Apps on Windows will really look and feel like native apps.

 ---

-# PWAs across the Windows ecosystem
+# Your PWA will be a

-- Windows 10 desktop
+- Windows Desktop app
-- Windows 10 phone
+- Windows Phone app
-- XBox
+- XBox app
-- HoloLens
+- HoloLens app

 ???

 And better yet, PWAs will run anywhere that Windows 10 runs.
-You build a web site, and suddenly you've got a desktop app, a phone app, an XBox app, and a HoloLens app.
+The idea is that you build a web site, and suddenly you've got a desktop app, a phone app, an XBox app, and a HoloLens app.

-We want the web to be a true first-class citizen on all of these systems.
-Which is why this is what we're really aiming for.

 This is just a snapshot of our current plans, but we're on schedule to ship this soon in an upcoming Edge release.

 ---

-# Web skepticism
+# Pushing back

 > "Pushing the web forward currently means cramming in more copies of native functionality at breakneck speed — interesting stuff, mind you, but there’s just too much of it."